Don't Hate Me

-I smiled sheepishly at her.
+I smile sheepishly at her.
 “I don’t.”

-She rolled her eyes at me.
+She rolls her eyes at me.
 “Fine, let’s just start with chess, then.
 I’ll tell my brother to come home this weekend.
 In the meantime, let’s look for people who know how to play sepak takraw."

 All I could do was follow her instructions.
-It’s one of the things I admire about her, she always takes the initiative to lead when we’re doing an activity.
+It’s one of the things I admire about her—she always takes the initiative to lead when we’re doing an activity.
 She doesn’t hesitate when she gives me orders.
 Not in a way that she’s just ordering me around, but in a way that we can both do our tasks efficiently.
 The vibe that she gives off is that of someone who’s in authority.
 It’s kinda intimidating, actually.